About the Jordan Schnitzer Printmaking Residency

 Three artists are invited to the Sitka Center each October and January for an intensive two week long residency, during which they work on copper plates, using a wide variety of etching techniques.
 At the end of each residency Julia prints the finished plates in editions of ten to be divided equally between the artist and Sitka.
 The Gordon Gilkey Print Center at the Portland Art Museum and the Jordan Schnitzer Family Foundation Collection also receive prints from each collaboration.

 Please apply using Sitka's online application process.
-The next deadline is April 18, 2017 for fall 2017 and winter 2018.
+The next deadline is April 19, 2019 for winter 2020.